 Cloud computing has been one of the most exciting and disruptive forces in the IT world in the past decade.
-The market for cloud solutions is expected to show accelerated growth in 2019 and beyond, as organizations all over the world are moving to the cloud with an aim to power their core business systems along with their customer-facing applications.
+The market for cloud solutions is expected to show accelerated growth in 2023 and beyond, as after the pandemic, organizations all over the world are moving to the cloud with an aim to power their core business systems along with their customer-facing applications.

 Challenges and opportunities for cloud service providers